 and Cherie’s (click on it to enlarge)…

-At the Zine Fair a few metres away were Philippa Nicole Barr and Shuang Wu who had produced Brut Zine…
+At the Zine Fair a few metres away were Shuang Wu and her colleague who had produced Brut Zine…

-Philippa Nicole Barr’s The Story of Sirius includes her translation of On Ugliness by Umberto Eco, which begins:
+The Story of Sirius includes a translation of On Ugliness by Umberto Eco, which begins:

 ‘Often the attributes of beauty or ugliness are due to political and social not aesthetic criteria.’